 Reducing barriers to licensure would expand the number of qualified homes.
 While some requirements for safety are well-founded in safety concerns (e.g., having at least one operating fire alarm), many other restrictions seem overly burdensome and may prevent otherwise great foster home providers from being licensed.
 We recommend a review of the entire licensure process, utilizing a Delphi review conducted by experienced, qualified child welfare professionals and foster parents.
 For example, rules six, eight, and thirty-one of the West Virginia’s requirements, which are listed in the Appendix, may not be significant safety concerns and, therefore, serve as barriers to otherwise qualified candidates.

 Offering more flexibility in meeting licensing requirements should be seriously considered, seeking to maintain safety while not excluding safe families and homes.
 Once rigid and very detailed requirements are published, the inspector of the home and the prospect provider have limited flexibility in allowing the unfulfillment of even a minor requirement.
 We believe that more general requirements on major items should be published, allowing the inspector to use his/her judgment on the appropriateness of the prospect provider.
 The limited scope of this project precludes us from making specific recommendations.
-The training of the inspectors, and the findings of the Delphi procedure could include the distinction between essential and less important items, allowing them to use their professional judgment in each case they examine without being forced by the published rigid and detailed requirements.
+The training of the inspectors and the findings of the Delphi procedure could include the distinction between essential and less important items, allowing them to use their professional judgment in each case they examine without being forced by the published rigid and detailed requirements.
 This will also allow flexibility depending on the current need for foster care homes.

 Reducing licensing requirements could increase the number of foster parents and prevent the use of alternative pathways for foster care children, like large group homes and mental health institutions.